-Children (aged 0-14) and Adolescents and Young Adults (AYAs, aged 15-39)
+Children and Adolescents and Young Adults (AYAs)

 Rates of New Cancers

-Among children aged 0-14, the incidence rate for all cancer sites combined was 16.8 cases per 100,000 persons between 2013 and 2017.
+Among children aged 0-14, the incidence rate for all cancer sites combined was 17.8 cases per 100,000 persons.

-Among AYAs (aged 15-39 years), the overall cancer incidence rate was 75.9 cases per 100,000 persons between 2013 and 2017.
+Among AYAs, the overall cancer incidence rate was 77.9 cases per 100,000 persons.

 For more detailed information on factors associated with changes in cancer trends, including more cancer types, subtype information, and risk factors like viral infections, read the full report.